uvlens/edu_sdk/README.md

 ##Exercise 2:
 ######_In this exercise you will create a user friendly interface to see current and forecasted UV in a way that makes sense to anyone who looks at it._
-OK, to get our UV information to make sense the first thing we need to do is convert the numbers we got from the server to a meaningful UV level.
+OK, to get your UV information to make sense the first thing we need to do is convert the numbers we got from the server to a meaningful UV level.
 Lets split the UV into five categories:

 | UV Index range | UV Danger level |